GlacierProtocol/glacierprotocol.github.io/_docs/overview/multi-signature-security.md

 Key distribution also has the following disadvantages:

-* **Privacy**: Other signatories will have the ability to see your balance.
+* **Privacy**: All signatories can see the balance via the multisignature redeem script.
-Technical details: Every private key needs to be packaged with the multisig redemption script (since losing all redemption scripts is just as bad as losing all keys).
-Redemption scripts, however, allow one to view funds.
-An alternate version of this protocol could be created using a different multisig approach besides P2SH transactions, which would eliminate the ability of signatories to view balances; see Appendix C for details.
+An alternate version of this protocol could be created using a different multisig approach besides P2SH transactions, which would eliminate the ability of signatories to view balances.
+See [Possible improvements to Glacier](/docs/extend/improvements#consider-shamirs-secret-sharing-or-vanilla-multisig-vs-p2sh-transactions) for details.
 * **Signatory collusion**: Although possessing one key won't allow a signatory to access your funds, two signatories might collude with each other to steal your money.